PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ## Building the image

 ### Running the build

+MBL_TOOLS - TO UPDATE - different build command using the tools

 To generate these files, run the following `bitbake` command from the build directory (`~/mbl/mbl-master/build-mbl`):